ZuggRugg/Gnosis-Idle/README.md

 - use a regex library to generate more complex expressions?
 - Make this a continous thing until a limit is hit

+# Compile
+Using the makefile you can either do 'run' 'compile' or 'profile' as targets The Profiler used is gprof, this assumes that you are using g++ as the compiler

 # Description
 This is a project where I am building a compiler/interpreter from scratch for an idle game